-HIGH PERFORMANCE DAC TRANSIMPEDANCE AMPLIFIER
+HIGH-PERFORMANCE DAC TRANSIMPEDANCE AMPLIFIER

 High-frequency DDS Digital-to-Analog Converters (DACs) require a low distortion output amplifier to retain their SFDR performance into real-world loads.
-See Figure 5 for a differential output drive implementation.
-The diagram shows the signal output current(s) connected into the virtual ground summing junction(s) of the OPA2690, which is set up as a transimpedance stage or "I-V converter".
-If the DAC requires its outputs terminated to a compliance voltage other than ground for operation, the appropriate voltage level may be applied to the noninverting inputs of the OPA2690.
+Figure 5 shows a single-ended output drive implementation.
+The diagram shows the signal output current(s) connected into the virtual ground summing junction(s) of the OPA2690, which is set up as a transimpedance stage or I-V converter.
+If the DAC requires that its outputs terminate to a compliance voltage other than ground for operation, the appropriate voltage level may be applied to the noninverting input of the OPA2690.
 The DC gain for this circuit is equal to RF.
-At high frequencies, the DAC output capacitance (CD in Figure 5) will produce a zero in the noise gain for the OPA2690 that may cause peaking in the closed-loop frequency response. $C_F$ is added across $R_F$ to compensate for this noise gain peaking.
+At high frequencies, the DAC output capacitance (CD in Figure 5) will produce a zero in the noise gain for the OPA2690 that may cause peaking in the closed-loop frequency response.
+CF is added across RF to compensate for this noise gain peaking.
 To achieve a flat transimpedance frequency response, the pole in each feedback network should be set to: